Audie Awards

-The Audies are commonly likened to the Academy Awards for their public recognition of merit in the audio industry.
+The Audies are sometimes likened to the Academy Awards for their public recognition of merit in the audio industry.
 In order to win, works must be submitted for nomination.
 A panel of judges considers candidates based on consumer acceptance, sales performance, and marketing, and winners and finalists are chosen based on narration, production quality, and source content; formerly packaging was also evaluated.

 Awards

-Twenty-five Audies are currently awarded by the Audio Publishers' Association.
-The APA presently categorizes the awards as follows:
+The Audio Publishers' Association currently awards 25 awards, listed below.